 News and forthcoming events:

-- View the details and CFP for our forthcoming conference, Dickens and Fantasy.
+- The details and CFP for our forthcoming conference in 2018 will be posted here.

 - Dickens Day 2016: Heritage, Celebrations and Anniversaries